alchemy-fr/Phraseanet/README.md

 This script wrapping standard oprations for the stack, using standard docker compose cmd and take in account `.env` and `env.local | .env.local`  files.

-The `stop` operation is the most critical function of the script, as it ensures a clean shutdown of the database container before stopping the entire stack.

 This script is useful if you are using the database container within the stack.

 see more here ![stack](doc/infra/compose/stack.md)